pollination/queenbee/docs/guides/index.rst

 How To
 ======

-This section of the documentation aims to provide guided examples for users to familiarize themselves with the use of Queenbee to create reusable workflow templates and store them.
+This section of the documentation aims to provide guided examples for users to familiarize themselves with the use of Queenbee to create reusable recipe templates and store them.

 Pre-Flight Check
 ----------------